 - Carry out your research to know if blogging is something you can sustain, and be sure that it is your bread and butter.

-- When you have arrived at a favorable decision, find what speaks to you, what you can blog about for a long time without getting bored, and create your niche.
+- When you have arrived at a favourable decision, find what speaks to you and what you can blog about for a long time without getting bored.
+Check out the 15 best blogging niches in India for some wisdom

 - Choose the best platform to start with; this, of course, is susceptible to change when better platforms come onto the blogosphere.